Marvel Entertainment: Marvel Entertainment

-Disney subsidiary (2009–present)
+Disney subsidiary (2009–2023)

-On August 31, 2009, The Walt Disney Company announced a deal to acquire Marvel Entertainment for $4 billion, with Marvel shareholders to receive $30 and approximately 0.745 Disney shares for each share of Marvel they own.
-The voting occurred on December 31, 2009 and the merger was approved.
-The acquisition of Marvel was finalized hours after the shareholder vote, therefore giving Disney full ownership of Marvel Entertainment.
+On August 31, 2009, the Walt Disney Company announced a deal to acquire Marvel Entertainment for $4 billion, with Marvel shareholders to receive $30 and approximately 0.745 Disney shares for each share of Marvel they own.
+Shareholders from both companies approved the deal on December 31, 2009; it was finalised on the same day.
 The company was delisted from the New York Stock Exchange under its ticker symbol (MVL), due to the closing of the deal.

-On June 2, 2010 Marvel announced that it promoted Joe Quesada to Chief Creative Officer of Marvel Entertainment.
+On June 2, 2010, Marvel announced that it promoted Joe Quesada to chief creative officer of Marvel Entertainment.
 In June 2010, Marvel set up a television division headed by Jeph Loeb as executive vice president.
 Three months later, Smith & Tinker licensed from Marvel the character rights for a superhero digital collectible game for Facebook and Apple's mobile platform.
-On October 1, 2010, Marvel moved its offices to a 60000 sqft suite at 135 W. 50th Street, New York City, New York, under a nine-year sublease contract.
+On October 1, 2010, Marvel moved its offices to a 60000 sqft suite at 135 W. 50th Street, New York City, under a nine-year sublease contract.

 Stan Lee Media's lawsuit against Marvel was dismissed again in February 2011.

 In March 2013, Feld Entertainment agreed with Marvel to produce a Marvel Character-based live arena show.
-Marvel was also launching a new pop culture and lifestyle web show, “Earth’s Mightiest Show”.
+Marvel was also launching a new pop culture and lifestyle web show, "Earth's Mightiest Show".
 On August 22, 2013, Marvel Entertainment announced that it was working with Hero Ventures on The Marvel Experience, a traveling production/attraction.
 In April 2014, Hong Kong Disneyland announced the construction of Iron Man Experience, the first Marvel ride at any Disney theme park.
 It opened in 2017 and was built on a location in the park's Tomorrowland.

 On September 16, 2009, the Jack Kirby estate served notices of termination to Walt Disney Studios, 20th Century Fox, Universal Pictures, Paramount Pictures, and Sony Pictures to attempt to gain control of various Silver Age Marvel characters.
 Marvel sought to invalidate those claims.
 In mid-March 2010 Kirby's estate "sued Marvel to terminate copyrights and gain profits from [Kirby's] comic creations."
 In July 2011, the United States District Court for the Southern District of New York issued a summary judgment in favor of Marvel, which was affirmed in August 2013 by the United States Court of Appeals for the Second Circuit.
-The Kirby estate filed a petition on March 21, 2014 for a review of the case by the Supreme Court of the United States, but a settlement was reached on September 26, 2014 and the family requested that the petition be dismissed.
+The Kirby estate filed a petition on March 21, 2014, for a review of the case by the Supreme Court of the United States, but a settlement was reached on September 26, 2014, and the family requested that the petition be dismissed.